zio/zio/docs/contributing-to-zio-ecosystem-projects.md

       NODE_AUTH_TOKEN: ${{ secrets.NPM_TOKEN }}
 ```

-The `NPM_TOKEN` is a secret that is used to publish the documentation to the npm registry.
+The `NPM_TOKEN` is a secret used to publish the documentation to the npm registry.
 All official libraries under GitHub's [ZIO organization](https://github.com/zio) have access to this secret.

 #### Automatic CI Job (Recommended)

-The ZIO SBT CI plugin can generate the CI jobs automatically including the job for publishing the documentation package to the NPM registry.
+The ZIO SBT CI plugin can generate the CI jobs automatically, including the job for publishing the documentation package to the NPM registry.

-To do this, first we need to install the plugin in the `project/plugins.sbt` file of the library repository:
+To do this, first, we need to install the plugin in the `project/plugins.sbt` file of the library repository:

 ```scala
 // replace <version> with the latest version currently 0.4.0-alpha.22 addSbtPlugin("dev.zio" % "zio-sbt-ci" % "<version>")
 ```

-By adding this line, the plugin will enabled and we can use the `sbt ciGenerateGithubWorkflow` command to generate the CI jobs.
+By adding this line, the plugin will be enabled, and we can use the `sbt ciGenerateGithubWorkflow` command to generate the CI jobs.
 The generated CI jobs will be placed in the `.github/workflows/ci.yml`.

 Note: After each release of an official library, the documentation for that library will be published to the npm registry.
-In the CI of the ZIO repository, the latest versions of documentations that are published to npm registry will be downloaded and integrated into the zio.dev site.
+In the CI of the ZIO repository, the latest versions of documentations that are published to the NPM registry will be downloaded and integrated into the zio.dev site.